XueyangLiu1/PaperReview/A Fast File System for UNIX.md

 ### Strengths:
 - The review and analysis about the old file system were very detailed and theoretically convincible.
-- The newly proposed system was explained clearly, including the implementation policy, the working principles, the
+- The newly proposed system was explained clearly, including the implementation method and the working principles.
--
+- The paper also conducted comprehensive tests to verify the performance of the new system.

 ### Weaknesses:

-- The paper proposed a lot of ideas and also a lot of problems, in a mixed style and was not easy for me to distinguish them from each other.
-If I were a researcher, I might be confused and felt not clear about what on earth was the problem needed to be resolved.
+- The paper contains so much information and to some extent is not easy to read.
+When explaining the old and new file system's memory allocation strategy, I think it would be better if there were some figures to help explain the concepts.